Discrete-time Quantum Walks in Qudit Systems: Introduction

 \begin{itemize}

-\item We propose an efficient quantum circuit realization to implement one-dimensional discrete-time quantum walks in $d$-dimensional quantum settings for the first of its kind..
+\item We realize quantum circuit to implement one-dimensional DTQW in $d$-dimensional quantum settings for the first of its kind.

-\item We also address scalability of the proposed circuit in terms of $n$-qudit systems, which makes this circuit realization generalized in nature for implementing more steps.
+\item We also address the scalability of the proposed circuit in terms of $n$-qudit systems, which makes this circuit realization generalized in nature for implementing more steps.
+We show generalized implementation of DTQW based on nearest-neighbor approach for any finite-dimensional system when the dimension is odd and generalized implementation of DTQW based on increment-decrement approach for any finite-dimensional system when the dimension is even.

-\item We further define $d$-dimensional discrete-time quantum walks using $2d$-dimensional coin on $d$-dimensional lattice in an arbitrary finite-dimensional quantum system, where $d >= 2$ for the first time to the best of our knowledge.
+\item We further define $d$-dimensional DTQW using $2d$-dimensional coin on $d$-dimensional lattice in an arbitrary finite-dimensional quantum system, where $d \ge 2$ for the first time to the best of our knowledge.

-\item We portray an efficient quantum circuit realization to implement $d$-dimensional discrete-time quantum walks in $d$-dimensional quantum settings with example circuit for two-dimensional DTQW for the first of its kind using an appropriate logical mapping of the position space on which a walker evolves onto the multi-qudit states.
+\item We portray an efficient quantum circuit realization to implement $d$-dimensional DTQW in $d$-dimensional quantum settings with an example circuit for two-dimensional DTQW for the first of its kind using an appropriate logical mapping of the position space on which a walker evolves onto the multi-qudit states.